-Progression criteria Completion criteria Learning goals Specialty foundation Specialty consolidation Transition to fellowship By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
-Professional behaviours Level 5 consistently behaves in line with all ten domains of professional practice Level 5 consistently behaves in line with all ten domains of professional practice Level 5 consistently behaves in line with all ten domains of professional practice 2.
-Team leadership: Lead a team of health professionals Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others Supervision and teaching: Supervise and teach professional colleagues Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 4.
-Quality improvement: Identify and address failures in health care delivery Level 1 be able to be present and observe Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 5.
-Clinical assessment and management: Clinically assess and manage the ongoing care of patients 6.
+Progression criteria Completion criteria Learning goals Specialty foundation Specialty consolidation Transition to fellowship g goalo By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
+Professional behaviours Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice 2.
+Team leadership: Lead a team of health professionals Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 3.
+Supervision and teaching: Supervise and teach professional colleagues Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 4.
+Quality improvement: Identify and address failures in health care delivery Level 1 be able to be present and observe Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 5.
+Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 6.
 Management of transitions in care: Manage the transition of patient care between health care professionals, providers, and contexts 7.
-Acute care: Manage the early care of acutely unwell patients Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others Do Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 8.
-Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability and/or long-term health issues Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 9.
-Communication with patients: Discuss diagnoses and management plans with patients Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 10.
-Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 11.
-Investigations: Select, organise, and interpret investigations Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 12.
-Clinic management: Manage an outpatient clinic Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 13.
-End-of-life care: Manage the care of patients at the end of their lives Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others
+Acute care: Manage the early care of acutely unwell patients Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision D0 Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 8.
+Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability and/or long-term health issues Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 9.
+Communication with patients: Discuss diagnoses and management plans with patients Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 10.
+Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 11.
+Investigations: Select, organise, and interpret investigations Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 12.
+Clinic management: Manage an outpatient clinic Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 13.
+End-of-life care: Manage the care of patients at the end of their lives Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision